wpswings/subscriptions-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 1.8.0 - Released on 07 March 2025 =
+= 1.8.1 - Released on 20 March 2025 =
 * New: WP(6.7.2) and WC(9.7.1) latest update
-* New: Subscription Box Feature
-* New: AmazonPay Payment Gateway.
-* New: PayFast Payment Gateway
-* Fix: Stripe Renewal Issue solved in case renewal failed related to try again issue.
+* Enhancement: LearnPress Compatibility Enhancements
+* Code Cleanup and Optimization